A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

 We now turn our attention to problems in which the colors of intersecting edges play a role.
-As a natural example, we choose the {joint crossing number} problem introduced a while ago by Negami~\cite{DBLP:journals/jgt/Negami01}.

-\subparagraph{Joint crossing number and generalizations.} In the \emph{joint crossing number} problem~\cite{DBLP:journals/jgt/Negami01}, the goal is to embed two input graphs simultaneously on the same surface while minimizing the number of crossings between them.
+As a natural example, we choose the \emph{joint crossing number} problem introduced a while ago by Negami~\cite{DBLP:journals/jgt/Negami01}.
+In this problem, the goal is to embed two input graphs simultaneously on the same surface while minimizing the number of crossings between them.
 It is \NP-hard for any fixed Euler genus $g\geq6$~\cite{DBLP:conf/isaac/HlinenyS15,DBLP:conf/mfcs/Hlineny25}, and the complexity parameterized by the solution value has not been studied prior to our work.
 We actually solve the following new problem generalizing the joint crossing number:

-\ProbIII{\cccn{}~(in surface~$\surf$)} {A colored graph~$G$ with colors in~$\{1,\ldots,c\}$, and a symmetric matrix~$M$ of size $c\times c$ with nonnegative integer values.} {Is there a normal colored drawing $D$ of~$G$ in~$\surf$ such that, for each\onlynoapx{ pair} $i,j\!\in\!\{1,\ldots,c\}$, the number of crossings involving two edges, one colored $i$ and the other~$j$, is at most~$M_{i,j}$?}
+\Prob{\cccn{}} {A surface~$\surf$; a symmetric matrix~$M$ of size $c\times c$ with nonnegative integer values; a colored graph~$G$ with colors in~$\{1,\ldots,c\}$} {Is there a normal colored drawing $D$ of~$G$ in~$\surf$ such that, for each pair $i,j\!\in\!\{1,\ldots,c\}$, the number of crossings involving two edges, one colored $i$ and the other~$j$, is at most~$M_{i,j}$?}

-\begin{proposition2rep} \apxmark Let $\surf$ be a surface of with topological size~$s$.
-The \cccn{} in $\surf$ of the input graph $G$ of size $n$ and matrix $M$ can be solved in time $2^{\poly(s+r)}\cdot n^2$, where $r=\sum_{1\leq i\leq j\leq c}M_{i,j}$. \onlyinapx{ Consequently, one can decide whether the joint crossing number of graphs $G_1$ and $G_2$, each embeddable in~$\surf$, is at most~$r$ in time $2^{\poly(s+r)}\cdot n_0^2$, where $n_0$ is the size of~$G_1\cup G_2$.} \end{proposition2rep} \begin{proof} Without loss of generality, we assume that $c\le r+1$, since merging the colors corresponding to empty rows of~$M$ will not change the problem.
-Again, as in the proof of \Cref{prop:kplanar-etc}, we have to define an appropriate crossing-counting pair $(\kappa_M,\lambda)$.
-Let $\kappa_M(D)$ be equal (straightforwardly) to the number of crossings in a normal drawing~$D$, except that $\kappa_M(D)=\infty$ if $D$ is not normal, or if for some pair $i,j\in\{1,\ldots,c\}$, the number of crossings involving two edges, one colored $i$ and the other~$j$, is larger than~$M_{i,j}$.
-This is easily computable in polynomial time in the representation of~$D$.
-Moreover, $\kappa_M$ is non-increasing under the operations listed in \Cref{def:crossing-counting-pair}.
-Letting $\lambda(i)=4i$, \Cref{thm:main} clearly applies to $(\kappa_M,\lambda)$ and the graph~$G$, and yields the result.
+\begin{proposition} The \cccn{} can be solved in time $2^{\poly(s+t)}\cdot n^2$, where $s$ is the topological size of~$\surf$, $t=\sum_{1\leq i\leq j\leq c}M_{i,j}$, and $n$ is the size of~$G$. \end{proposition} \begin{proof} Without loss of generality, we assume that $c\le t+1$, since merging the colors corresponding to empty rows of~$M$ will not change the problem.
+Let $\DD$ be the class of normal drawings on~$\surf$ with at most $M_{i,j}$ crossings involving an edge of color~$i$ and an edge of color~$j$.
+Clearly $\DD$ is stable, and one can decide whether a drawing is in~$\DD$ in time polynomial in the representation of the drawing.
+Moreover, $r:=2t$ is an upper bound on the intersecting size of~$\DD$. \Cref{thm:main} yields the result. \end{proof}